 Do not fire bbs at vehicles or their occupants.

-• Only a vehicle’s gunner position, and one other person can fire from a Guntruck type vehicle.
+• Only a vehicle’s gunner position, and one other person can fire from a vehicle.

-- Transports cannot be armed, and no passengers can fire from the vehicle.
-If the vehicle is hit all in the vehicle are considered hit.
-Driver and Vehicle Commander can be medic-ed.
+- If the vehicle is hit all in the vehicle are considered hit.
+No one can be medic-ed.

-• 15 MPH speed limit on hard surfaces (10MPH off-road)
+• 15 MPH speed limit on hard surfaces (10MPH off-road), 5 MPH near troops

 • All vehicles must have a 2 man crew: a driver and a spotter.
 The spotter is responsible for guiding vehicles when in reverse and monitor the loading and unloading of vehicles.